Do installment loans build credit? Yes — here’s how

 Installment loans can also improve your credit score by diversifying or adding variety to the mix of accounts in your name.
 This mix can include revolving accounts, like credit cards and installment accounts, like loans.

-While having various account types can help your credit score to some degree, it is also possible to build or maintain a solid credit score with just one type of account, such as credit cards.
+However, you can also build or maintain a solid credit score with just one type of account, such as credit cards.
+Don’t feel like you must take out loans you don’t need to increase your credit score.

 Decreases overall credit utilization

-Credit utilization ratio is the amount of your revolving credit you’re using relative to your total available revolving credit.
-This is another significant factor when your credit score is calculated, accounting for 30 percent of your overall score.
+Credit utilization ratio is the amount of revolving credit you use relative to your total available revolving credit.
+This is another significant factor when calculating your credit score, accounting for 30 percent of your overall score.

-“If an installment loan is taken out for the purpose of paying off credit card or other revolving debt, it may actually improve your credit rating by removing a revolving account balance and adding an installment account, which does not have the same impact on your credit utilization,” Sullivan says.
+“If an installment loan is taken out for the purpose of paying off credit card or other revolving debt, it may actually improve your credit rating by removing a revolving account balance and adding an installment account,” Sullivan explains.

-Debt consolidation loans are a type of installment loan that is used specifically for the purpose of paying off and consolidating unsecured debt.
-Besides the prospect of improving your credit utilization ratio, this kind of loan can make your debt more manageable by streamlining multiple accounts into a single one.
+Debt consolidation loans are a type of installment loan used for paying off and combining unsecured debt.
+This kind of loan may also make your debt more manageable by streamlining multiple accounts into one.

-If you have good or excellent credit, you could also save money on interest, as these loans offer much lower interest rates than the average credit card.
+If you have good or excellent credit, you could also save money on interest.
+These loans offer much lower interest rates than the average credit card.

 How an installment loan can hurt credit